Skip to main content

 Fnu Anu

-Fnu Anu (she/her) is a first-generation student pursuing Computer Science at Thurgood Marshall to fulfill her passion for technological advancements.
+Fnu Anu (she/her) is a second year, first-generation student pursuing Computer Science at Thurgood Marshall to fulfill her passion for technological advancements.
 Growing up in India familiarized her with the community isolation and educational struggles that the lack of technological access causes, which become barriers against educational endeavors and financial mobility.
 By accurately expressing the depth of this issue throughout years of exploring her vast interests in the STEM field, Fnu has decided to unite her value in community with her creative programming skills.
 Outside of STEM courses, she has also gained exposure through internship programs at Hewlett Packard (HP) and Visible Intellect.
 Fnu aims to gain expertise in hardware and software to lead advancements for efficiency in the production of technological products.
 Through efforts in research and development, the coming together of materials to create technology will become easier, causing the ultimate end-result products to be cost-effective to everyone.
 To become a global entrepreneur for sustainable devices, Fnu plans to utilize UCSD resources wisely and demonstrate her leadership throughout multiple student organizations to continue her journey of learning.
 Aiming to assist others in achieving a better quality of life for themselves, Fnu dedicates herself to making technology accessible, affordable, and even free to those from underrepresented areas.

 • Andrea Balcan